AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_overview.md

 ## Chat group roles and privileges

-Chat groups have the following roles and privilegs:
+Chat groups have the following roles and privileges:

 - Chat group members: Regular members that can send and receive group messages.
 They do not have any administrative privileges.
 - Chat group admins: They are specified by the chat group owner.
 Apart from sending and receiving group messages, they have some administrative privileges, including modifying the group notification and managing chat group members.